codyhouse/codyframe/README.md

 @use 'https://unpkg.com/codyframe/main/scss/util'; // ← utility classes
 ````

 The **_config.scss** file is used to customize the framework (i.e., to edit the breakpoints or to change the spacing scale).
+More info in our [documentation](https://codyhouse.co/ds/docs/framework).

 If you prefer working with CSS (without a preprocessor):